All Episodes

 And I think that in thinking differently, we have to be deathly afraid of looking back on the last few years.

-If you wanted to say the biggest detriment to national security, but really more than national security, our own civil liberties and and the sovereignty that we have as we the people was the Patriot Act.
+If you wanted to say the biggest detriment to national security, but really more than national security, our own civil liberties and the sovereignty that we have as we the people was the Patriot Act.

 Or coming on the other end.

-Yeah, like what are you what are you doing?
+What are you, what are you doing?

-It's just one example of that of trying to take your liberties away.
+It's just one example of that, of trying to take your liberties away.

 Like trying to take your liberties away.